nllz/IRTF-HRPC/draft-research.md

 : The possibility of connecting autonomous and possibly centralized systems into single system without a central authority.

 Filtering
-: the practice of preventing access to specific resources within an aggregate {{RFC 7754}}.
+: the practice of preventing access to specific resources within an aggregate {{RFC7754}}.

 Heterogeneity
 :  The Internet is characterized by heterogeneity on many levels: devices and nodes, router scheduling algorithms and queue management mechanisms, routing protocols, levels of multiplexing, protocol versions and implementations, underlying link layers (e.g., point-to-point, multi-access links, wireless, FDDI, etc.), in the traffic mix and in the levels of congestion at different times and places.
 Moreover, as the Internet is composed of independent organizations and Internet service providers, each with their own separate policy concerns,there is a large heterogeneity of administrative domains and pricing structures.
 As a result, the heterogeneity principle proposed in {{RFC1958}} needs to be supported by design. {{FIArch}}